wubeshetA/SmartNote/README.md

 ## Deployement

-Please keep an eye out; the app will soon be deployed on Playstore.
+Please keep an eye out; the app will soon be on Playstore very soon.

 ---